|Pentecost||Reading 1||Response||Reading 2||Gospel|

 |Vigil||Gn 11:1-9 or

 |Ps 104:1-2, 24 and 35, 27-28, 29-30||Rom 8:22-27||Jn 7:37-39|

 |Extended Vigil|| Gn 11:1-9

 Jl 3:1-5

 Dan 3:52, 53, 54, 55, 56 or Ps 19:8, 9, 10, 11

 |Rom 8:22-27||Jn 7:37-39|

 Pentecost marks the end of the Easter season and the readings that examine the meaning of Jesus’ resurrection.
-Today’s final Easter readings give three different views on how the Spirit remains-in-relationship with the believing community and empowers us to continue Jesus’ work.
+The final Easter season readings present different views on how the Spirit’s coming and the new ekklesia fulfill the Hebrew prophets’ vision of a new Israel.

 Jesus’ resurrection has many meanings and many implications.
 The Easter season has given us time to reflect on this cosmos-changing event.
-The Lectionary readings have presented stories, poems, songs, and visions to help us see Easter from many viewpoints-lived human experience, mystery, faith, sacraments, theology.
+The Lectionary readings have presented stories, poems, songs, and visions to help us understand Easter from many viewpoints: lived human experience, mystery, faith, sacraments, theology.
 This week we celebrate the ekklesia‘s birth through the Spirit’s coming.
-Baptism incorporates us into the ekklesia, and we promise to complete Jesus’ mission.
-Confirmation’s coming of the Spirit strengthens us and gives us needed gifts to bring Jesus’ saving message of forgiveness to the world.
-The Spirit’s coming completed Jesus’ mission.
-How are we meeting our baptismal promise to continue Jesus’ work?
-How are we using the Spirit’s gifts to announce Jesus’ Easter message of God’s mercy?
+The liturgical symbol of water incorporates us into the believing community and its mission to tell everyone the good news.
+How do we use our living water?
+How do our lives proclaim the Spirit’s presence?
+How do we experience the sacraments to abide in God?